Kosmas/conductor/NOTES.md

 #### PDF Page 69
 * issues running rspec.
 On OS X I had to update the version of libxml installed https://gist.github.com/vparihar01/5856524
-* rspec by default runs the test in `/spec/` directory.
-Rails 4 has the `/test/` directory by default.
-Either add instructions for changing the default or change the line to be run to `rspec test`.

 #### PDF Page 83
 * Suggestion: Wouldn't it be better to run rake:db:test:clone to create the test database?